kirixvelu/project-108/src/blog/article-130.md

 We are killing and dying in grace.
 We are yet to ask, who our enemy is.
-But they are fooling us easily,
+But they are fooling us lavishly, choose death for peace over greed.
-Why should we trust them again?

 We are yet to ask,
 who our enemy is.